 Finally, you have the option to add in Tunnel Arch and Pinetree Arch (0.5 miles extra) before you get back to the parking lot.

 Tips to Have the Best Experience

-Cache your maps before you go.
-You will not have cellular service on the Devils Garden Trail.
-You can still use the GPS on your phone to get your location on the hike.
+Cache maps before you go.
+You might have a weak cellular signal on the Devils Garden Trail but I wouldn’t depend on it.
+However, you can still use the GPS on your phone to get your location on the hike.